aide-qc/deploy/website/content/developers/implement_quasimo_workflow.md

 ---
-title: "Add a New QSim Workflow"
+title: "Add a New QuaSiMo Workflow"
 date: 2019-11-29T15:26:15Z
 draft: false
 weight: 15
 ---

-QSim is a domain-specific library for quantum simulation in the AIDE-QC software stack.
+QuaSiMo is a domain-specific library for quantum simulation in the AIDE-QC software stack.
-The key extension point of QSim is its `QuantumSimulationWorkflow` interface, which is essentially the simulation driver for different protocols/procedures.
-Please refer to this [page](/deploy/users/qsim/) for more information about QSim and its components.
+The key extension point of QuaSiMo is its `QuantumSimulationWorkflow` interface, which is essentially the simulation driver for different protocols/procedures.
+Please refer to this [page](/deploy/users/quasimo/) for more information about QuaSiMo and its components.

 Besides its built-in workflow implementations (e.g. `vqe`, `qaoa`, etc.), users/developers may want to implement a new workflow (as a plugin) and contribute to the AIDE-QC stack.
-This section will provide a step-by-step guide on how to create a new QSim workflow.
-For simplicity, we use the VQE algorithm as an example, but please note that QSim already has a built-in implementation for VQE.
+This section will provide a step-by-step guide on how to create a new QuaSiMo workflow.
+For simplicity, we use the VQE algorithm as an example, but please note that QuaSiMo already has a built-in implementation for VQE.

 ## <a id="create-workflow"></a> Create a New QuantumSimulationWorkflow